rbowsley/lamplighthelp/source/19-0-0_Audit_Module.markdown

 # 19.0.0 Audit Module

-> There will be an auditing module for auditing purposes at some future point
+> We plan to introduce a module for auditing purposes in future

-More information pending
+More information pending.

 ###### audit module